walrusWebDev/gallery-bridges/README.md

 ## Version Control

 This project will use Git for version control and GitHub for remote repository management.
-The `main` branch will represent the stable version.
-Feature development and bug fixes will occur in separate branches, with pull requests used for merging into `main`.
+The `master` branch will represent the stable version.
+Feature development and bug fixes will occur in separate branches, with pull requests used for merging into `master`.
 A `.gitignore` file configured for WordPress projects will be used to exclude unnecessary files.